Metcalf Sprints

 Ashford Media Group: Music and Media Projects

 Project Description: Ashford Media Group is a global music marketing agency based in Chicago, providing a full range of services including, Public Relations, Digital Marketing, Product Management, Social Media Strategy, and more.
-Seeking motivated, detail-oriented individuals who are interested in learning more about / pursuing a career in PR, Digital Marketing, and Social Strategy.
-Candidates should be passionate about music, community, and have their finger on the pulse.
+Students completed music and media projects focused on PR, Digital Marketing, and Social Strategy.

 Book Project with Author Noah Shannon

-Project Description: Author and New York Times Magazine writer Noah Gallagher Shannon is seeking a motivated, energetic person with a can-do approach to assist with research, transcribing, editing, and assorted administrative tasks for an upcoming book project.
+Project Description: Author and New York Times Magazine writer Noah Gallagher Shannon offered a Metcalf Sprint focused on research, transcribing, editing, and assorted administrative tasks for an upcoming book project.
 The book, which is forthcoming from Random House, revolves around three young men on the great University of Texas, El Paso track and field team of 1973-1981, a cohort of incredible athletes from recently de-colonized nations across East Africa who won 17 national titles before being driven out of the US by a racist/nationalist campaign by the established powers in the sport.

 Broadcast Media Project with Chicago Public Media and WBEZ

-Talk Show Project: WBEZ's daily talk show is seeking interns.
-With mentoring from the show’s senior producer, this intern will help with daily production duties including booking guests, prepping interviews, writing scripts, crafting web stories and engaging audiences on social media.
-The ideal candidate is curious and team-oriented, avidly consumes local and national news and wants to contribute to the public conversation around important issues of the day in the Chicago region.
+Talk Show Project: With mentoring from the show’s senior producer, the intern supported daily production duties including booking guests, prepping interviews, writing scripts, crafting web stories and engaging audiences on social media.

-Membership and Fundraising Project: The Membership team (currently ranked #1 in the county) is seeking support to advance member engagement and foster Chicago Public Media’s community of supporters.
-As a University of Chicago student, you already understand the importance of copywriting to marketing and branding; this role will leverage your research, writing, and interviewing skills.
-Throughout the project, students will receive professional development and skills in marketing, donor engagement, and communications.
+Membership and Fundraising Project: The Membership team (currently ranked #1 in the county) sought support to advance member engagement and foster Chicago Public Media’s community of supporters.

 Climate and Innovation Projects with Maroon Cay

 Project Description: Four distinct projects with Maroon Cay, a unique opportunity for research and development on a 200-acre private island in the Exumas, Bahamas.
-Each project will highlight and build different skills and deliverables.
+Each project highlighted and built different skills and deliverables.

 1. Off-Grid Sustainable Systems Optimization